yeehaa123/brain/lumii x rizom.md

 - Upfront development costs could be stellar without clear proof of ROI
 - Parents love it, children hate it
 - Customers like the solution in theory, but are not willing to pay a premium for it
+- Hiring talent before their need is established and validated.

 ## The Solution